-You'll need to check local laws to find out if this is the case when you're driving, but electric scooters are generally classified as legal vehicles on the street, provided they don't exceed certain speeds, usually between 15 and 20 miles per hour, and have an engine power lower than 750 watts.
+Are you wondering if you can use an electric scooter on the road?
+The answer is yes, but there are certain restrictions that you must follow.
+Generally, electric scooters are classified as legal vehicles on the street, provided they don't exceed certain speeds, usually between 15 and 20 miles per hour, and have an engine power lower than 750 watts.
 If you want to use your electric scooter on a public road, you should not travel more than 15 miles per hour and stay away from the sidewalk.
 In addition, anyone under the age of 18 must wear a helmet.
-Whether electric scooters can be used on sidewalks or not depends on different states and their respective laws.
+The laws regarding electric scooters vary from state to state.

 According to statistical data and records, electric scooters are like conventional bicycles: no additional regulation is required.
 In most of the United States, you can ride your electric scooter without tension on the sidewalks.
 However, some states and cities have their own regulations regarding electric scooters, so it's important to check with your local municipality before riding a scooter to avoid fines and other penalties.
 You can ride an electric scooter on sidewalks, roads and streets with bike lanes in many states or cities.
 A license or registration is not needed, but some areas have sidewalks that are prohibited.

 In Arizona, any electric scooter with a motor power lower than 750 W and a maximum speed of up to 20 miles per hour can be driven on highways.
 Texas laws also allow electric scooters on sidewalks and highways with a maximum speed of 35 miles per hour.
 The California bill states that an electric scooter driver is prohibited from driving on the highway at a speed greater than 25 miles per hour.
 With electric scooters becoming increasingly popular and practical compared to gasoline-powered vehicles, many countries are modernizing their existing rules and regulations.
 The University of Texas has established its own rules for driving an electric scooter or bicycles.